KayseeJr/MovieReview/README.md

 # MovieReviewProject

+This application collects the reviews for the movies from its users.
+Later these movie reviews are used to derive insights which helps in enriching the lives of its customers with entertainment.

 Application Functionalities:

 1. addUser -> Adds user to the system by taking user name as an input parameter.